 – Claude Shannon,

 In the mid-1960s he became interested in financial transactions and gave several well-attended lectures at MIT (one of his listeners was Paul Samuelson).
 He proposed a method, now called Constant Proportion Rebalanced Portfolio, to profit from random market fluctuations (after each transaction, the capital was divided into exactly two halves, one for speculation, the other cash reserve).
-Shannon received many honours for his work.
+Shannon received many honors for his work.
 Among a long list of awards were the Alfred Nobel American Institute of American Engineers Award in 1940, the National Medal of Science in 1966, the Audio Engineering Society Gold Medal in 1985, and the Kyoto Prize in 1985.
+Shannon developed Alzheimer’s disease and spent the last few years of his life in a nursing home; he died in 2001.

 References and Further Reading: